List of Major League Baseball mascots: Barrelman (Milwaukee Brewers)

 Barrelman (aka "Owgust" and "Beer Barrel Man"), is an auxiliary mascot for the Milwaukee Brewers.
 He originated from a logo used by the original minor league Milwaukee Brewers of the American Association from the 1940s to 1952.
 He was resurrected and upgraded to be a costumed performing character in 2015.
 Before then, he was only used as an official logo image, and, since 1977, only appearing on special materials.

 Baxter the Bobcat (Arizona Diamondbacks)

 Baxter the Bobcat is the mascot of the Arizona Diamondbacks.
 His full name is D. Baxter the Bobcat, and he became the mascot in 2000.
 The mascot was created by Brantley Bell, the son of Jay Bell, one of the players on the Diamondbacks 1998 inaugural season roster.
 Brantley came up with the name from two sources.
 "D. Baxter" comes from the team's nickname, "the D-Backs".
 The bobcat is from the original name of the stadium where the Diamondbacks play.
-Today called Chase Field, it was once called Bank One Ballpark, or "BOB" for short.
+Today called Chase Field, it was once called Bank One Ballpark, or informally as "BOB" for short.
 The bobcat is a wild cat native to Arizona.